-Third-cycle studies lead to a PhD or, if the student wishes or if it has been specified in the decision on admission, to a licentiate.
-The student also has the right to complete a licentiate as a stage in his or her third-cycle studies, but is not obliged to do so.
+Third-cycle studies conclude with a PhD or, if the student wishes or if it has been specified in the admission decision, with a Degree of Licentiate.
+The student also has the right to complete a licentiate as a stage in their third-cycle studies, but is not obliged to do so.

-The requirements for a licentiate are:
+The requirements for a Degree of Licentiate are:

-- passed courses of at least 60 credits, and - a passed thesis of a scope corresponding to studies of at least 60 credits
+- passed courses of at least 30 credits - a passed thesis of a scope corresponding to studies of at least 60 credits.